alexberriman/rest-api-design/README.md

 #### Date format

 Use [ISO 8601](https://www.iso.org/iso-8601-date-and-time-format.html) to represent all dates and times (e.g. `2020-01-01T00:00:00.000Z`) For simplicity, store all datetimes with a zero offset (that is, store in UTC time).
 If you need to store timezone information, do it in a separate property.
-A user's timezone may change for example, but the datetime they completed an action will not.
+A user's timezone may change, but the datetime they completed an action will not.

+#### Spelling localization

+Always use American spelling.
+Users consuming your API shouldn't have to know the intracices between American, Australian, Canadian and British English.

 <div align="right"><a href="#top">Back to top</a></div>

-### Response body
+### Data envelopes

 Data envelopes are unnecessary and should not be used.
 For a single resource, return the object directly.
 For multiple resources, return an array of objects.
 If you need to return additional information, use custom HTTP headers.